Engineering Lead Handbook

 It is not a coincidence that the role is named Engineering Lead (EL) and not Engineering Manager.
 The title “Manager” puts the focus on having a specific role in a company, whereas “Lead” puts the focus on the actual leadership skill.
 Leadership means being able to guide and influence others, not bossing people around.

-The concept of servant leadership is at the core of how we envision leadership at Nimble.
-That is why our squads are structured with servant leadership in mind.
+The concept of servant leadership is at the core of how the team envisions leadership at Nimble.
+That is why the squads are structured with servant leadership in mind.

 First, the squads have a flat structure in which no member is hierarchically above another member.
 Second, the squads are by nature cross-functional, and as a result, leadership is shared between multiple individuals, namely the Team Lead, the Engineering Lead, and the Product Manager.
 Each of these leaders has an area of focus and a set of responsibilities.
 Therefore collaboration is required between all members to deliver a project.